 Let’s have a look at the few important ones.

 - Default Timeout Value – Default Timeout Value represents the time (in milliseconds) that selenium would wait for a test step to execute before generating an error.
 The standard timeout value is 30000 milliseconds i.e. 30 seconds.
 The user can leverage this feature by changing the default time in cases when the web element takes more/less than the specified time to load.

 - Remember base URL – Checking this option enables the Selenium IDE to remember the URL every time we launch it.
 Thus it is advisable to mark it checked.
 Un-checking this option will leave the base URL field as blank and it will be re-filled only when we launch another URL on the browser.

 - Record assertTitle automatically – Checking this field inserts the assertTitle command automatically along with the target value for every visited web page.

 - Enable experimental features – Checking this field for the first time imports the various available formats into the Selenium IDE.

 Formats tab displays all the available formats with selenium IDE.
-User is levied with the choice to enable and disable any of the formats.
-Refer the following figure.
+The user is levied with the choice to enable and disable any of the formats.

 Selenium IDE Plugins

 Plug-ins tab displays the supported Firefox plug-ins installed on our instance of Selenium IDE.
 There are a number of plug-ins available to cater different needs, thus we can install these add-ons like we do other plug-ins.
-One of the recently introduced plug-in is “File Logging”.
-In the end of this tutorial, we will witness how to install and use this plug-in.
+One of the recently introduced plug-ins is “File Logging”.
+At the end of this tutorial, we will witness how to install and use this plug-in.

 With the standard distribution, Selenium IDE comes with a cluster of following plug-ins: